Update February 2020: added 100 more scripts - and a few plugins were moved to a new post 40 Essential InDesign plugins, add-ons, and utilities

 The script deletes empty paragraph style groups.

-43. Batch import paragraph and character styles (by Thomas B. Nielsen)
+90. Batch Import Paragraph and Character Styles (by Thomas B. Nielsen)

 This script lets you batch import paragraph and character styles from a source document in documents stored in a folder.